torahappy/rpizero-linux-build/README.md

 This is a script to build a custom raspberry pi kernel, including a kernel patch to fix dwc2 wakeup issue.
 I haven't tested, but probably works for Pi4 or Pi5.

-A note for Pi5: in order for usb gadgets to work, it may be required to use Thunderbolt 4 or USB 4 cable.
-Thus, if the PC connecting to Raspberry Pi doesn't have these ports, usb gadget features might not work at all.
-You may have to supply additional 5V3A power supply through the GPIO pins after you connect a Thunderbolt/USB4 cable to your PC.
+A note for Pi5: in order for usb gadgets to work, it may be required to use Thunderbolt 4 or USB 4 cable specifically.
+You may also have to supply an additional 5V3A power supply through the GPIO pins after you connect a Thunderbolt or USB4 cable to your PC.
+Alternatively, you can also try using a USB 3.0 A-to-C cable and connect to the USB-A port on your PC, or if your PC doesn't have USB-A ports, combine a USB A-to-C cable and a A-to-C adapter.

 Also, the directory `raspi_scripts` contains utilities to setup HID keyboard, RNDIS or ECM.
 Using a python library by @Danny-Dasilva (<https://github.com/Danny-Dasilva/Py_Keyboard>)